Muhammad-Hussain456/Fundamentals_of_Programming-/01_concept-of-programming-languages.md

 ---

+### IDEs (Integrated Development Environments)

+An IDE is a software application that helps programmers write, debug, and run programs easily.

+It usually includes:

+Code Editor – for writing code.

+Compiler/Interpreter – for translating code.

+Debugger – for finding and fixing errors.

+Execution Environment – to run programs.

+Examples: Code::Blocks, Dev-C++, Visual Studio, Eclipse, PyCharm, VS Code.
 ## Summary
 - A language is a communication system.
 - Programming languages are formal languages designed to instruct computers.